 Only ONE PP payment can be received by the insured or any other person (excluding share arrangement) for each acre for the crop year, unless the insured meets the requirement for double cropping as stated in Section 5 above.
-Double cropping must be an insurable practice in the county for the crop.

 J. FINALIZING CLAIMS